Greece or Spain: How to Choose the Right Destination for You

 Both Spain and Greece are fabulous hiking destinations.
 Greece offers everything you can dream of for a hiking vacation: rugged mountains with deep gorges and caves, alpine lakes, and volcanic calderas.

-Regarding Spain, the hiking options in the country are endless, including the peaks of Sierra Nevada and the Pyrenees and the famed Camino de Santiago.
+Regarding Spain, the hiking options are endless, including the peaks of Sierra Nevada and the Pyrenees, and the famed Camino de Santiago.

-Both Spain and Greece are nature lovers’ heaven when it comes to hiking and marveling at breathtaking vistas.
+Both Spain and Greece are nature lovers’ heaven for hiking and marveling at breathtaking vistas.
 Most people pick Spain over Greece for hiking, but ultimately, the top destination for your vacation will depend on personal preferences.

 Nightlife In Greece Vs Spain